 Additional Storage Options

-If you decide that freezing your vegetable oil is not the best option, not to worry.
+If you decide that freezing your vegetable oil is not the best option, don’t worry.
 You can store your vegetable oil by other means.

 - Refrigerator – You can store your opened vegetable oil in the refrigerator up to 1 year without any concern of it going rancid.
 Simply seal the lid of the container tightly.